-Well paired long silver skeleton and his widow wax seal dangle earrings, Mr. & Mrs. Schondel ... historical wax seal jewelry!
+Well paired sterling silver skeleton and his widow wax seal dangle earrings, Mr. & Mrs. Schondel ... historical wax seal jewelry!

 - description -